augustynglowacki/augustynglowacki/README.md

 Experienced in pre-sales, technical audits, and building long-term client relationships with English-speaking teams.

+Proficient in bootstrapping AI-ready codebases for Claude Code agentic coding, configuring custom rules, skills, commands, and project documentation so any developer can onboard and contribute independently without hand-holding​​​​​​​​​​​​​​​​.

 ## My tech stack

 #### 🔧 General